overdrivenetworks/conf-utils/README.md

 ./certpush.sh runcmd [command] [args] - run arbitrary certbot commands under certpush's config directories
 ```

-[beta] `certpush.sh renew` can be safely crontabbed to ensure that certificates are kept up to date.
+`certpush.sh renew` can be safely crontabbed to ensure that certificates are kept up to date.

 ## conf-sync (scripts/sync.sh, scripts/sync-motd.sh)
 conf-sync is a simple scp-based IRCd configuration manager.
-It currently targets InspIRCd 2.0.x / 3.x, but can theoretically support any IRCd using a file-based configuration.
+It currently targets InspIRCd 3.x, but can theoretically support any IRCd using a file-based configuration.

 ### Instructions
 First, configure your instance by renaming `scripts/config.sh.example` to `scripts/config.sh`.